Home Articles David and Faye

 by David Wetherow

-bulletHow can we begin to create 'community' for ourselves, as families?
+bulletHow can we begin to create community for ourselves?

-bulletHow can we build 'community' with our sons and daughters and our friends with disabilities?
+bulletHow can we 'build community' with our sons and daughters and our friends who live with disabilities?

 bulletHow can we retain flexibility in our housing and support arrangements?